ManoharaSai7/SalesForce-Project/README.md

     * Access comprehensive service records for customer insights and tailored service.

 * **Appointment:**
-    * Schedule and manage appointments with mechanics.
+    * Schedule and manage appointments with garages.
     * Automated reminders and notifications to reduce no-shows.
     * Integrated calendar to optimize working time.